rogeralmato/django_event_project/README.md

 ├── docker-compose.yml
 ├── postgres-data
 └── requirements.txt
 ```

 ### Django
+This project builds an event web platform to connect event organizers with the assitants.
+Django is used as a web framework to build the web app, and as a consequence all the project revolves around this part.

 ### Docker
+The project is develop as a microservice hence Docker is used to contenerize the different parts of this project.
+The idea is that the Django web app could be scalable in the future.

+Docker is also used to encapsulate the django project and all it's dependencies together, so the web app can easily be installed in another pc or server.

 ## Installation
+This section will give a coppy of this project up and running in your computer or server.

 ### Requirements
+The only requirement is to hava a computer or server in which `Docker` can be installed.
+An installation guide for Docker can be found [HERE](https://docs.docker.com/engine/install/).

 ### Installation
+Once docker is installed on your machine we can proceed with the project installation.

 ### Deployment

 ## System Architecture